When you’re a new virtual assistant, it can be confusing and stressful trying to figure out everything you need for your business.

 - There’s an app that you can install on your phone so that you have access to everything.

 - Clients have the option of making their login details visible or not.

-- You choose whether you want to do a video call or a non-video call (I got you introverts!).
+- You choose whether you want to do video or non-video calls.

 - You can record meetings.

 - You can share links, etc. in the chatbox.